Duchy of Brabant

-The Duchy of Brabant was a State of the Holy Roman Empire established in 1183.
-It developed from the Landgraviate of Brabant and formed the heart of the historic Low Countries, part of the Burgundian Netherlands from 1430 and of the Habsburg Netherlands from 1482, until it was partitioned after the Dutch revolt.
+The Duchy of Brabant, a state of the Holy Roman Empire, was established in 1183.
+It developed from the Landgraviate of Brabant of 1085–1183, and formed the heart of the historic Low Countries.
+The Duchy comprised part of the Burgundian Netherlands from 1430 and of the Habsburg Netherlands from 1482, until it was partitioned after the Dutch revolt of 1566–1648.